-Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Boston, Commonwealth of Massachusetts, on this day of , 2019.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Boston, Commonwealth of Massachusetts, on this 23rd day of September 2019.

-APKEA THERAPEUTICS, INC.
+By: /s/ CHRISTIAN S. SCHADE

-By:
+Christian S. Schade

-Christian S. Schade President and Chief Executive Officer
+President and Chief Evecutive Officer